nagaraju291990/subtitle-processing/README.md

 python3 auto_tagging.py inputfile(.txt|.srt)
 ```

-This script will add annotaitons of <lp> based on heuristics.
+This script will add annotaitons of &lt;lp&gt; based on heuristics.